cloudmesh-community/book/chapters/linux/refcards.md

 **:mortar_board: Learning Objectives**

-* Obtain quickly information about technical aspects with the help of reference cards.
+* Obtain quickly information about technical aspects with the help of [reference cards]{.index}.

 ---